Emzzie/emzzie.github.io/_posts/THM_Walkthrough/Privilege Escalation/2024-10-09-THM_Linux_Privilege_Escalation.md

 2. Search and find an exploit code for the kernel version of teh target system
 3. Run the exploit.

-It's often simples to just google for existing exploit code, sometimes automatic scanners can be useful but they can give both false positives and false negatives.
+It's often easiest to just google for existing exploit code, sometimes automatic scanners can be useful but they can give both false positives and false negatives.

 Note that **it is important to understand how the exploit code works BEFORE you launch it**, it could potentially make irreversible changes to the OS or cause other problems.
 So even if you are in a LAB environment (such as the machines on THM) try to get the habit of checking and understanding the kernel exploits (and all for that matter, but especially the kernel exploits).